Keycloak#

 Open Keycloak on

-In order to configure a dev setup Keycloak initially, log in with admin/admin.
+http://localhost:${KEYCLOAK_PORT_EXTERNAL}/authIn order to configure a dev setup Keycloak initially, log in with admin/admin.
 Then:

 Create a new realm named

-Create a new client in that realm called
+UrbanModelPlatformCreate a new client in that realm called

-(activate OAuth 2.0 Device Authorization Grant and Direct access grants)Create a test user called
+ump-client(activate OAuth 2.0 Device Authorization Grant and Direct access grants)Create a test user called

-Make sure to set the keycloak host in
+ump, set its password toumpMake sure to set the keycloak host in

-to your local hostname or IP address
+.envto your local hostname or IP address

 Securing Model Servers and Processes#

 You can secure processes and model servers in keycloak by adding users to special client roles.
-In order to secure a specific process, create a role named modelserver_processid
+In order to secure a specific process, create a role named modelserver_processid, in order to secure all processes of a model server just create a role named modelserver.
+The ids correspond to the keys used in the providers.yaml.

 Accessing secured Processes in Development#

-(Learn more about the configuration of providers here).
+If you access the /processes list without any authentification, you can see all processes which are configured to be anonymous_access: True (Learn more about the configuration of providers here).
 If you want to see all processes a specific user is authorized to see, follow the following steps:

 Log in with admin/admin